AriFordsham/GHCWiki/type-functions-solving.md

 ## Examples

-### Substituting wanted family equalities with SubstFun is crucial
+### Substituting wanted family equalities with SubstFam is crucial if the right-hand side contains a flexible type variable

 ```wiki
 Top: F Int ~ [Int]